brian14708/wh-briefings/presidential-actions/2021-10/2021-10-11-executive-order-on-the-white-house-initiative-on-advancing-educational-equity-excellence-and-economic-opportunity-for-native-americans-and-strengthening-tribal-colleges-and-universities.md

 date: '2021-10-11'
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/10/11/executive-order-on-the-white-house-initiative-on-advancing-educational-equity-excellence-and-economic-opportunity-for-native-americans-and-strengthening-tribal-colleges-and-universities/
 published_time: 2021-10-11 11:19:18-04:00
-title: Executive Order on the White House Initiative on Advancing Educational Equity, Excellence, and Economic Opportunity for Native Americans and Strengthening Tribal Colleges and Universities
+title: "Executive Order on the White\_House Initiative on Advancing Educational Equity,\
+  \ Excellence, and Economic Opportunity for Native Americans and Strengthening Tribal\
+  \ Colleges and\_Universities"
 ---

 By the authority vested in me as President by the Constitution and the